How Long Does An Appraisal Take, And What Factors Can Affect The Home Appraisal Process?

 What Is A Home Appraisal?

-A home appraisal determines the fair market value of a home, which ensures the buyer is paying a fair price for the property.
-As opposed to the in-depth home inspection where the inspector is specifically searching for any and all small defects, a home appraiser is more focused on the overall value and basic condition of the home.
+A home appraisal process determines the fair market value of a home, which ensures the buyer is paying a fair price for the property.
+As opposed to the in-depth home inspection where the inspector is specifically searching for any and all small defects, a real estate appraiser is more focused on the overall value and basic condition of the home.

-The appraiser will consider the home’s overall condition, any upgrades or improvements made to the property and do market research into similar homes in the area to calculate a final estimation of the property’s value, which is then reported back to your mortgage lender.
+The appraiser will consider the home’s overall condition, any upgrades or improvements made to the property and do market research into similar homes in the area to calculate a final appraised value, which is then compiled into an appraisal report and sent back to your mortgage lender.

 How Long Does A Home Appraisal Take?

-Depending on the type of home being appraised, the appraiser’s own schedule and when your lender ordered it, an appraisal can take anywhere between a few days to a week, on average.
-Some appraisal reports can even be completed in a day, within approximately 6 hours.
+The time a home appraisal takes depends on the home being appraised and the area it’s located in.
+Most home appraisals can take anywhere from a few days to a week depending on the complexity of the property, the appraiser’s schedule and other varying factors.
 This process is similar when getting a refinance appraisal, although homeowners who are refinancing their property are allowed to attend the appraisal, while home buyers are not.

-When an appraiser examines a property, there are several factors they consider, including:
+When a real estate appraiser examines a property, there are several factors they consider, including:

 Exterior integrity: An appraiser will observe the quality of the home’s structure, construction, roof and foundation, and look for any flaws or damages.
 They may also note the home’s location and neighborhood when determining its value.

-Comparable sales (comps): An important part of your appraisal report involves the appraiser researching similar properties in the area, commonly referred to as “comps,” and using that as a guide for the current value.
+Comparable sales (comps): An important part of your appraisal report involves the appraiser researching similar properties in the area, commonly referred to as “real estate comps,” and using that as a guide for the current value.

 How Long Does It Take To Get An Appraisal Report Back?

-After the appraiser has collected the necessary information about the home, that information is then used to put together an appraisal report, which serves as a complete property analysis and tells the lender the final approximation of the home’s value.
+After the real estate appraiser has collected the necessary information about the home, that information is then used to put together an appraisal report, which serves as a complete property analysis and tells the mortgage lender the final approximation of the home’s value.

 The time it takes an appraisal report to be finished can depend on factors like the following: